Petrasec2025/CompTIA-CYSA-Labs/README.md

 - ✅ Passion for cybersecurity and continuous daily practice

 > This repository is built **for career readiness**—not just certification.

 ---

+## 📂 Lab Categories

+- `0.0 Introduction-to-CySA+`
+- `1.0 Leadership and Controls`
+- `2.0 Assisted Labs`

+Each folder contains detailed breakdowns of lab objectives, tasks, tools, reflections, and relevance to real-world blue team operations.
+This repository is part of my continuous training and is guided by expert mentorship.

+> 📚 **Goal**: Build a professional lab portfolio showcasing real SOC skills aligned with CySA+ exam domains.

+---